bllanos/image-annealing/README.md

 ### Abstract description

-Find a permutation of data arranged in a 2D grid by swapping adjacent data elements in an attempt to decrease the value of some cost function that evaluates permutations.
-There is no guarantee that you will find a permutation corresponding to a global minimum of the cost function, but you will at least obtain a sequence of intermediate permutations (wherein each element moves at most one unit of distance) that relates the initial and final arrangements of the data.
+Find a permutation of data arranged in a 2D grid by swapping data elements in an attempt to decrease the value of some cost function that evaluates permutations.
+There is no guarantee that you will find a permutation corresponding to a global minimum of the cost function, but you will at least obtain a sequence of intermediate permutations that relates the initial and final arrangements of the data.
+You can choose the swap pattern so that, for example, each element moves at most one unit of distance between intermediate permutations, providing a continuous path for each element.

-### Why permutations?
+### Why permute images?

 Images can be modelled as functions mapping pixel coordinates to colors.
 We think most image processing algorithms focus on the output of the mapping, modifying the colors.
 There are overlooked opportunities to explore operations on the input of the mapping, the coordinates.
 We want to experiment with rearranging the structures of images.